awsdocs/nice-dcv-user-guide/doc_source/using-connecting-linux.md

 1. Choose **Connections Settings**, configure your proxy settings as follows, and then choose **Apply**\.
    + To avoid connecting through a proxy, choose **Connect directly**\.
    + To connect to the NICE DCV server using your preconfigured operating system proxy settings, choose **Use system proxy**\.
    + To connect to the NICE DCV server through a specific HTTP proxy server, choose **Get through web proxy \(HTTP\)**\.
-Specify the proxy server's host name or IP address, and communication port\.
+Specify the proxy server's hostname or IP address, and communication port\.
 If the HTTP proxy server requires authentication, select the **Proxy server requiring password** check box and provide your user name and password\.
    + To connect to the NICE DCV server through a specific HTTPS proxy server, choose **Get through web proxy \(HTTPS\)**\.
-Specify the proxy server's host name or IP address, and communication port\.
+Specify the proxy server's hostname or IP address, and communication port\.
 If the web proxy server requires authentication, select the **Proxy server requiring password** check box and provide your user name and password\.

 1. Specify the session details in the following format: